iricigor/FIFA2018/README.md

 ## Examples

 By default all commands return data in JSON format for further processing.
-It can be changed using -AsString parameter.
+It can be changed to string(s) using `-AsString` parameter.

 ```PowerShell
 # Get list of todays matches